Welcome to the Alfreds

 - Committee Vessel Boat Driver – Alfred’s I and Alfred’s II (the operator must be a Club Member)

 - Mark Layer / Support boat – Club ribs (the operator must be a Club Member)

-The RPAYC is dedicated to mentoring and providing continuous training opportunities for all its Race Officials throughout its Mentoring and Training Program.
-The program takes the theory of the Australian Sailing Race Officials Course and applies this to on-water practise, additional seminars on Racing Rules, Weather, Mark Laying and Educational Courses (First Aid, Radio Operators, Person Overboard, Boat Operations).
-All volunteers whilst acting for the club are covered in additional their Australia Sailing Membership are covered under the club’s insurance policy.
+RPAYC is dedicated to providing continuous training opportunities for all its Race Officials.
+Programs include Australian Sailing Race Officials Courses, online theory training that applies to on-water practises, additional seminars on Racing Rules, Weather, Mark Laying, and other courses (First Aid, Radio Operator Certificate, Person Overboard, Safety Boat Operator).